-The reviewer verifies that the applicant has provided sufficient information and that the review and calculations (if applicable) support conclusions of the following type to be included in the staff's safety evaluation report.
+The reviewer verifies that the applicant has provided sufficient information for the review and that the review and analysis, support conclusions of the following type to be included in the staff's safety evaluation report.
 The reviewer also states the bases for those conclusions.

 The CSF includes all components and piping associated with the facility to the points of connection or interfaces with other systems.
-The review confirms the adequacy of the applicant's proposed design criteria and bases for the CSF and the requirements for sufficient water supply to safety-related systems during normal, abnormal, and accident conditions.
+The review confirms the adequacy of the applicant's proposed design criteria and bases for the CSF and the requirements for sufficient water supply to safety-related or risk-significant systems during normal, abnormal, and accident conditions.
 Portions of the CSF that are necessary to perform a safe shutdown or to mitigate the consequences of an accident are classified as seismic Category I and Quality Group C.

-The staff will conclude that the design of the CSF is acceptable and meets the requirements of 10 CFR 50.63 and GDC 2, 5, 44, 45, 46, and 60 based on the following:
+If applicable, the staff will conclude that the design of the CSF is acceptable and meets the requirements of 10 CFR 50.63, 10 CFR 20.1406, and GDC 2, 5, 44, 45, 46, and 60 based on the following: